Is Koh Phi Phi worth visiting?

-This means you can enjoy the tranquility and stillness that the white sands diffuse, whilst only being a 5 minute boat ride away from the hive of the island.
-Less day-trippers tend to come to this area of the island too, so your days can remain uninterrupted by the hordes trying to get that perfect pic!
+This means you can enjoy the tranquility and stillness that the white sands diffuse, while only being a 5-minute boat ride away from the hive of the island.
+Fewer day-trippers tend to come to this area of the island too, so your days can remain uninterrupted by the hordes trying to get that perfect pic!

 Location #3: Laem Thong – an escape for some peace and quiet

-Also known as Golden Bay, for good reason, Laem Thong is located on the far Northern tip of the island, providing you with stunning sunrises.
-Isolated from the hustle and bustle on the rest of the island
+Also known as Golden Bay, for good reason, Laem Thong is on the far Northern tip of the island, providing you with stunning sunrises.
+Isolated from the hustle and bustle of the rest of Koh Phi Phi.

 However, the isolated location doesn’t mean you will get bored whilst staying here.
 There are plenty of activities in Laem Thong dedicated to the sea.
 Sunbathing, snorkelling, scuba diving and kayaking to name a few.
 You can also take your adventures further afield to Bamboo Island five kilometers away along the coastal path (read more about this in our Top 7 Things to Do in Koh Phi Phi guide).

-Location #4: Loh Ba Kao Bay – tranquality at a lower price
+Location #4: Loh Ba Kao Bay – tranquility at a lower price

 For cheaper accommodation options than Laem Thong, whilst still maintaining a similar sense of seclusion, Loh Ba Kao bay could be your best option.

-Behind these there is a selection of cheaper accommodation in the form of homely bungalows ranging from $25-$40 per night.
+Behind these, there is a selection of cheaper accommodations in the form of homely bungalows ranging from $25-$40 per night.

 How to get around Koh Phi Phi

-The only thing considered close to transportation are the trailers that can carry your luggage from the pier to the place you’re staying.
-Most accommodation will arrange for someone to pick you up on arrival at the pier.
-Just don’t forget to leave a little tip for your porter as it’s hard work doing this in the sweltering heat.
+The only thing considered close to transportation is the trailers that can carry your luggage from the pier to the place you’re staying.
+Most accommodations will arrange for someone to pick you up upon arrival at the pier.
+Just don’t forget to leave a little tip for your porter because it’s hard work doing this in the sweltering heat.

 When staying at Koh Phi Phi, you are left with only two options: walking and boats.

 Depending on where you stay on the island, most places are accessible by foot.
-This is especially true if you stay in the downtown/village area where cafes, restaurants, bars and pretty much everything you need is within walking distance.
-(Don’t worry, we’ll discuss where to stay later on!)
+This is especially true if you stay in the downtown or village area where cafes, restaurants, bars and pretty much everything you need are within walking distance.

 Best beaches on Koh Phi Phi